ibm-cloud-docs/vpc/bare_metal_server_create.md

 ### Viewing your server
 {: #viewing-bare-metal-servers-cli}

-When the status changes to **Running**, use the following command to view it.
+When the server status changes to **Running**, use the following command to view it.

 ```
 ibmcloud is bare-metal-server $bare_metal_server_id --output JSON